 Join us in Minneapolis for a new season of our popular in-person coffee roaster classes.
 This class continues to be the best place to kick off your professional roasting career.
 Whether you are starting a business, a hobby, or a next chapter, Roasting 101 is one of the industries best launching pads for coffee professionals.

-This class is hosted at Mill City Roasters’ in-house roastery in Minneapolis, MN, once every other month on a Friday (9am-4pm) and Saturday (9am-2pm).
+For the 2021 year, this class is hosted at Mill City Roasters’ in-house roastery in Minneapolis, MN, once every other month on a Friday (9am-4pm) and Saturday (9am-2pm).
 See options above for available class dates.

 From Sample to Success